darylknight/boilerplate/README.md

 -  For general configuration settings, see `config/general.php`
 -  See the [Craft docs](https://craftcms.com/docs/4.x/config/config-settings.html) for available config settings

+## Site Notes

+Add notes here that describe any weird functionality, such as commerce intergrations, external services, or custom tools.

 ### Prerequisites

 Craft CMS is built on PHP, so it needs a local environment to run it.
 See Craft's basic requirements [here](https://craftcms.com/docs/4.x/requirements.html).
 This project should run in various dev environments, but it assumes [Laravel Valet](https://laravel-mix.com) by default.
 To run this site locally, you will need: